 March 10, 2021 12:00PM

-In this free webinar, Dr. Daniel Buchman will examine recent arguments made by researchers, health care providers and people living with pain to classify chronic pain as a brain disease.
-He will explore the ethical strengths and vulnerabilities of a brain disease framing, and how the recent history of framing addiction as a brain disease offers a cautionary tale with respect to chronic pain.
+In this free webinar recording, Dr. Daniel Buchman examines recent arguments made by researchers, health care providers and people living with pain to classify chronic pain as a brain disease.
+He explores the ethical strengths and vulnerabilities of a brain disease framing, and how the recent history of framing addiction as a brain disease offers a cautionary tale with respect to chronic pain.

 Dr. Daniel Buchman